mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * for Route 53, Cloudfront, Global Accelerator covers all known attack types (lvl 3,4)
   * for other resources covers most frequent attacks

+## AWS WAF Security Automations

+* Application Log Parser
+  * parse Cloudfront and ALB logs
+  * identify IP addresses that generated more **errors** than the defined quota
+  * Block IP Addresses with WAF for a customer-defined period of time
+* WAF Log Parser
+  * parse WAF Logs
+  * identify IP addresses that **sent more requests** than the defined quota
+  * Block IP Addresses with WAF for a customer-defined period of time
+* IP List Parser
+  * Hourly Update IP Reputation list from these 3 suites
+    * Spamhaus DROP and EDROP lists
+    * Proofpoint Emerging Threats IP list
+    * Tor exit node list
+* Access Handler
+  * a Lambda can be integrated in CloudFront or ALB (used by the application).
+This Lambda is meant to be accessed by content scrapper or bots that might be looking for a vuln.
+  * the Lambda extracts the source IP address and add it to the IP blacklist of WAF

+## GuardDuty

+* can block ip addresses
+  * brute force attacks / port scanning
+  * trojan (block the ip of the master)

 ## Shield Advanced

 * When protecting an EIP address, Shield Advanced can replicate NACL rules on the public subnet where it resides at the border of AWS. it allows supporting much bigger volume